-certainty can be misinterpreted but also politicized to downplay risks (Liverman, 2008; Boykoff, 2008; Ward, 2008).
+- 385 as natural hazards, like floods, fires, landslides and earthquakes.
+Without careful communication and objective reporting, uncertainty can be misinterpreted but also politicized to downplay risks (Liverman, 2008; Boykoff, 2008; Ward, 2008).
 Because of their greater familiarity with the scientific world, abstract concepts like risk and uncertainty are more easily conveyed through specialized science writers/reporters than through journalists without scientific training.
-Journalist background thereby shapes a science communication approach similar to the way that target audience shapes science communication approaches.
+Journalist background - 390 thereby shapes a science communication approach similar to the way that target audience shapes science communication approaches.

 In summary, differences in expectations and motivations between scientists and journalists can sometimes cause friction.
-Where journalists may be looking for an expert to confirm their own conclusions, scientists often feel uncomfortable speaking outside of their own field of expertise.
+Where journalists may be looking for an expert to confirm their own conclusions, scientists often feel uncomfortable speaking outside of what they consider to be their field

+- 395 of expertise.
 Among journalists, differences exist in the amount of scientific training they have attained, leading to different levels of understanding about scientific topics, the scientific method, and concepts such as risk and uncertainty.
 With a better understanding of both sides, scientists could serve as knowledgeable experts who can help interpret complicated current events.
-Possibly, this task is especially important for geoscience topics with high societal and political impact such as zoning for natural hazard prevention, hydrofracking for shale gas exploration, and climate change.
+Although Wien (2014) suggests that relationships between journalists and scientists have improved, it would be in- - 400 teresting to study how well scientists are aware of the role they are being asked to play as interpreters and commentators.Possibly, this task is especially important for geoscience topics with high societal and political impact such as zoning for natural hazard prevention, hydrofracking for shale gas exploration, fire as a management tool, and climate change.